cran-task-views/Agriculture/agricultural_CTV.md

   - *General Analysis*

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
+[INLA][] provides tools for Bayesian inference of latent Gaussian models.
+It was developed specifically for agriculture and contains functions for modelling spatial variation in field experiments.

   - *Genotype-by-environment*